duplocloud/docs/faq.md

 #### How much Developer self-service do you require?

 Especially in a rapid-growth company environment, where architecture is constantly evolving and services are being constantly updated, there may be a desire to let developers self-service and move fast.
 This would be a case for no-code.
-On the other hand, in cases where there is an established operations organization, with centralized requirements, then a low-code Terraform solution may be a better option.
+On the other hand, in cases where there is an established operations organization, with centralized requirements, then a low-code Terraform solution may be a bet ter option.

 Note that Terraform is a client-side scripting tool and a single-user system, so the scope of a project is limited to one person operating at one time.
 This can incur constraints if a project has many components and two people cannot operate at the same time, even if they are dealing with completely independent constructs.